tronicbaumi/RaspiPgmLog/README.md

 uname -m
 ```

-It will return something like this: `armv6l`, `armv7l`, `armv8l` (Output might differ, important is the version number.
+It will return something like this: `armv6l` or `armv7l` or `armv8l` (Output might differ, important is the version number.
 If it says `v6`, follow the steps below:

 ```bash